 The bill amends Sections 36-25-14 and 36-25-15 of the Code of Alabama 1975 to enhance the requirements for candidates filing statements of economic interests with the State Ethics Commission.
-It mandates that all candidates file their statements in accordance with Section 36-25-15, rather than on the date they submit their qualifying papers, as was previously required.
-The bill also clarifies that public employees earning less than $75,000 annually are not required to file these statements.
-Additionally, it introduces a provision allowing undercover law enforcement officers to keep their residential addresses and family member names confidential for safety reasons.
-The language regarding the reporting of economic interests is revised, including the deletion of "one third" in favor of "one-third" for clarity.
+It establishes that all candidates must file their statements in accordance with Section 36-25-15, rather than on the date they submit their qualifying papers, as was previously required.
+Additionally, it clarifies that public employees earning less than $75,000 annually are not required to file these statements.
+The bill also introduces a provision allowing undercover law enforcement officers to keep their residential addresses and family members' names confidential for safety reasons.

 Statutes affected: Introduced: 36-25-14, 36-25-15